-Names for fill and request can be customized during initialization.
+Names for actual fill, request and reset methods can be provided during initialization (the latter is set through reset_name).

 FillRequest can be initialized from a FillCompute element.
-If a callable request method was not found, el must have a callable compute method. request in this case is compute.
+If a callable request method was not found, el must have a method compute. request in this case is compute.